metalcarratt/ministry/study/autonomy.md

 >
 > The leadership in the New Testament does not reside with a person but with the teaching of the apostles (Acts 2:42; cf. 1 Tim.
 1:3-4).
 Although I do not exercise control over the churches or the saints, **the Lord has entrusted me with His speaking, in which there is a measure of authority**.
 Even though we have passed through much opposition, the Lord’s speaking is still with me.
 By His grace I can testify that no one can overthrow the ministry in the Lord’s recovery, because I have ministered the word and conducted myself according to the principles that the Lord has revealed in the Bible.
 This does not mean that I am perfect.
 However, I am careful in my dealings with the ones with whom the Lord has placed me.
 My dealing with the saints differs depending on the ones with whom I labor.
 With those who are fully open to me, I can speak very freely, although I do not exercise control over them.
 It is easy for me to labor with those who are faithful, simple, and strict and who respect and honor this ministry, yet it is difficult for me to labor with those who are loose and unreliable.

+Rv 1:12
+> And I turned to see the voice that spoke with me; and when I turned, I saw seven golden lampstands,

+Rv 1:20
+> The mystery of the seven stars which you saw upon My right hand and the seven golden lampstands: The seven stars are the messengers of the seven churches, and the seven lampstands are the seven churches.

+Ep 1:22
+> And He subjected all things under His feet and gave Him to be Head over all things to the church,

+Ep 1:23
+> Which is His Body, the fullness of the One who fills all in all.

 The Apostles' Relationship with the Churches and Their Perfecting of the Saints CWWL, 1988, vol. 3